 It doesn't matter what you're watching, low-quality audio can have an adverse effect on your TV experience, whether it's being unable to hear dialogue, remaining unimpressed by crashing action scenes or feeling detached from what should be an immersive moment.

-That's where the Samsung HW-M360 could help.
-Soundbars and soundbases remain the most cost-effective upgrade you can give your TV's sonic side and this Samsung soundbar is one of the best-selling models on the market.
+That's where a soundbar could help.
+Soundbars and soundbases remain the most cost-effective upgrade you can give your TV's sonic side.

 The short answer: The Samsung HW-M360 offers a lot of technology for the money.
 There's a wireless subwoofer, plus wireless Bluetooth connectivity on the soundbar itself (for connecting to your TV and for streaming music from your phone, tablet or computer).
 There's also the option to add surround sound speakers for a more room-filling sound.